goauthentik/authentik/website/docs/policies/index.md

 ## Password-Expiry Policy

 This policy can enforce regular password rotation by expiring set passwords after a finite amount of time.
 This forces users to set a new password.

+## Reputation Policy

+This policy checks the reputation of the client's IP address and the username is attempted to be authenticated as.